-16.1 Duration.
+Section 16.01 Duration.
 This Host Community Agreement will be in full force and effect following the City Council's approval of this Agreement and the execution of this Agreement by both Parties (the "Effective Date") and shall terminate or expire only as provided herein; provided, however, that the Agreement shall terminate if upon certification of the results of the Referendum, the Referendum failed to pass.

-16.2 Oppose Adverse Litigation.
-Owner and City shall take, or cause to be taken, all actions reasonably necessary to (i) defend any lawsuits or other legal proceedings challenging this Agreement or the consummation of the transactions contemplated by this Agreement, (ii) prevent the entry by any Governmental Authority of any decree, injunction or other order challenging this Agreement or the consummation of the transactions contemplated by this Agreement, (iii) appeal as promptly as practicable any such decree, injunction or other order and (iv) have any such decree, injunction or other order vacated or reversed.
+Section 16.02 Oppose Adverse Litigation.
+Owner and City shall take, or cause to be taken, all actions reasonably necessary to (i) defend any lawsuits or other legal proceedings challenging this Agreement or the consummation of the transactions contemplated by this Agreement, (ii) prevent the entry by any Governmental Authority of any decree, injunction or other order challenging this Agreement or the consummation of the transactions contemplated by this Agreement, (iii) appeal as promptly as practicable any such decree, injunction or other order vacated or reversed.

-16.3 Renegotiation in Event of Additional Casino in City.
+Section 16.03 Renegotiation in Event of Additional Casino in City.
 The Parties may amend the Agreement in the event there is a material change in the marketplace that alters any of the fundamental assumptions made in negotiating and executing this Agreement or any provision hereof.

-16.4 Survival.
-The following provisions of this Agreement shall survive following any early termination of this Agreement: Article 6 (Indemnity); and Section 14.1 (Representations and Warranties of the Owner), Section 16.8, Section 16.9, Section 16.10, Section 16.11, Section 16.12, Section 16.13, Section 16.14, Section 16.15 and Section 16.17 hereof.
+Section 16.04 Survival.
+The following provisions of this Agreement shall survive following any early termination of this Agreement: Article VI; and Section 14.01, Article XV, Section 16.08, Section 16.09, Section 16.10, Section 16.11, Section 16.12, Section 16.13, Section 16.14, Section 16.15, Section 16.16, and Section 16.17.

-16.5 Availability of Funds for the City's Performance.
-All payments and other performances by City under this Agreement are subject to annual appropriations by the City Council of the City of Richmond, Virginia.
+Section 16.05 Availability of Funds for the City's Performance.
+All payments and other performances by City under this Agreement are subject to annual appropriations by the City Council.
 It is understood and agreed between the parties that City will be bound hereunder only to the extent of the funds available or which may hereafter become available for the purpose of this Agreement.
 Under no circumstances shall the City's total liability under this Agreement exceed the total amount of funds appropriated by the City Council for the payments hereunder for the performance of this Agreement.

-16.6 Captions.
+Section 16.06 Captions.
 This Host Community Agreement includes the captions, headings and titles appearing herein for convenience only, and such captions, headings and titles do not affect the construal, interpretation or meaning of this Host Community Agreement or in any way define, limit, extend or describe the scope or intent of any provisions of this Host Community Agreement.

-16.7 Counterparts.
+Section 16.07 Counterparts.
 This Host Community Agreement may be executed by the parties hereto in separate counterparts, each of which when so executed and delivered shall be an original, but all such counterparts shall together constitute but one and the same Host Community Agreement.

-16.8 Entire Agreement.
+Section 16.08 Entire Agreement.
 This Host Community Agreement, including the Exhibits attached hereto, contain the entire understanding between the City and the Owner with respect to the Work to be performed by the Owner with respect to the Project and supersedes any prior understandings and written or oral agreements between them respecting such subject matter.